-ESG & Sustainability ESG & Sustainability, within the Financial Market Coverage Department of the Chief Financial Officer Governance Area, oversees the process related to the definition, approval and updating of the ESG and sustainability guidelines, in line with the corporate strategies and objectives and contributes, in coordination with the ESG Control Room, to supporting the Steering Committee in the preparation of proposals for strategic guidelines and sustainability policies (ESG); it oversees the promotion and implementation of ESG and sustainability aspects in the Group's strategies and operations, including Climate Change issues, including in collaboration with the support of the Chief Audit Officer functions; it is in charge of ESG and sustainability reporting (i.e. CNFS, Climate Report(), PRB Report); it oversees the stakeholder engagement process in relation to ESG and sustainability issues; it takes care of communication and disclosure activities, in coordination with the ESG Control Room, and is responsible for defining the Group's training requirements on ESG and sustainability issues, including in collaboration with the other competent corporate functions. ---------------------- --
+ESG & Sustainability

+ESG & Sustainability, within the Financial Market Coverage Department of the Chief Financial Officer Governance Area, oversees the process related to the definition, approval and updating of the ESG and sustainability guidelines, in line with the corporate strategies and objectives and contributes, in coordination with the ESG Control Room, to supporting the Steering Committee in the preparation of proposals for strategic guidelines and sustainability policies (ESG); it oversees the promotion and implementation of ESG and sustainability aspects in the Group's strategies and operations, including Climate Change issues, including in collaboration with the other structures; it updates the Code of Ethics and monitors its application with the support of the Chief Audit Officer functions; it is in charge of ESG and sustainability reporting (i.e. CNFS, Climate Report(\), PRB Report); it oversees relations with the financial community in relation to ESG and sustainability issues; it takes care of communication and disclosure activities, in coordination with the ESG Control Room, and is responsible for defining the Group's training requirements on ESG and sustainability issues, including in collaboration with the other competent corporate functions.